TraderStatus.com __________ New York Area Traders

 http://www.olivierandassociates.com/homepage/nysalestax.html

-• The NY law was changed in 2005 to also included multi-member disregarded entities. i.e. certain husband & wife LLCs.
+• The NY law was changed for 2005 & 2006 to also included multi-member disregarded entities. i.e. certain husband & wife LLCs.

 • We have filed exemptions from all of the above filing fees for our pure-play trader clients, which have resulted in NY refunding prior year payments.